 While keeping an outside AC unit clear of debris and changing the HVAC filters as needed is critical for the function of an HVAC system, scheduling yearly maintenance is a must.
 Most homeowners are not able to check the level of refrigerant in their HVAC systems by themselves.
 The level of refrigerant must be at a stable level for the evaporator coil to continue working optimally.
 Scheduling yearly maintenance with a trusted HVAC company can help a person to not only ensure their evaporator coil is working, but that the rest of their HVAC system is too.
 Scheduling yearly maintenance is an investment in an evaporator coil that will save a homeowner money in the long run.

 An evaporator coil may be only a small part of an HVAC system but it plays a large role.
-Without an evaporator coil refrigerant wouldn’t be able to change states and be able to be transferred properly through an HVAC system.
+Without it refrigerant wouldn’t be able to change states and be able to be transferred properly through an HVAC system.
 In this blog post, we covered what an evaporator coil is, what it does, common problems with it, and how to maintain it.
 If you have any more questions about evaporator coils, leave a comment below.
 Do you need your evaporator coil looked at and live in Jefferson County or the surrounding areas?
 Give us a call!
 Our phone number is 636-475-9384.
 We look forward to helping you out with all your HVAC needs.